jpdavis142/global-fisheries-tradeoff-analysis/README.md

 This balancing loop acts to stabilize the system by increasing regulation when ecosystem health declines, reducing fishing pressure over time.

 ---

+###Dataset References:
+Food and Agriculture Organization of the United Nations. (n.d.).
+Fish farmers (aquaculture) [Data set].
+Our World in Data. https://ourworldindata.org/